 I turned to Mark 5:24-34, the story of Jesus’ healing of the woman with a discharge of blood.
-I talked about how the woman had suffered physically for twelve years (v.25).
-I talked about the emotional drain of always being considered ‘unclean,’ and therefore excluded and isolated.
-I shared about the desperation she had in going to doctors, using up her savings, only to get worse instead of better (v.26).
-We talked together about what she might have heard about Jesus (v.27) to believe that in merely touching Jesus’ garment, she might be made well (v.28).
-We talked about the joy she must have felt in feeling that she had been healed (v.29) and how it quickly would have turned to fear and shame when she heard Jesus ask (v.31), “Who touched me?”
-And finally we looked at Jesus’ tender words saying, “Daughter, your faith has made you well; go in peace, and be healed of your disease” (v.34), and what faith in Jesus meant and why it was so crucial.
+I talked about how the woman had suffered physically for twelve years (v.
+25).
+I talked about the emotional drain of always being considered “unclean,” and therefore excluded and isolated.
+I shared about the desperation she had in going to doctors, using up her savings, only to get worse instead of better (v.
+26).
+We talked together about what she might have heard about Jesus (v.
+27) to believe that in merely touching Jesus’ garment, she might be made well (v.
+28).
+We talked about the joy she must have felt in experiencing healing (v.
+29) and how it quickly would have turned to fear and shame when she heard Jesus ask (v.
+31), “Who touched me?”
+And finally, we looked at Jesus’ tender words saying, “Daughter, your faith has made you well; go in peace, and be healed of your disease” (v.
+34), and what faith in Jesus meant and why it was so crucial.

 In awe of Him,